 - Oreo cookies, crushed

 - Rinse strawberries and pat dry thoroughly with a paper towel.
-Place in a single layer on a baking sheet (skewer strawberries if desired to set into a foam block).
+Place in a single layer on a parchment-lined baking sheet.

-- Immediately remove the bowl from heat and set it on a kitchen towel.
-Add remaining 1/3 of unmelted chocolate chips and stir constantly until cooled to 90˚F (the optimal dipping temperature is 85-90˚F.) If too warm, add more chocolate chips.
-If it starts to cool, return the bowl to the double boiler to warm back to 90˚F.
+- Immediately remove the bowl from heat with oven mitts and set it on a kitchen towel.
+To temper the chocolate, add the remaining 1/3 of your chocolate and stir constantly until cooled to 90˚F (the optimal dipping temperature is 90˚F.) If it starts to cool, return the bowl to the double boiler to warm it back to 90˚F.

 How to Dip Strawberries:

 - Working with one strawberry at a time, pull back the leaves to use as a handle.
 Then dip and roll in chocolate until evenly coated.
 Lift up the strawberry and let excess chocolate drip off.
-Place on wax or parchment-lined baking sheet (or place onto a foam block if using skewers).
+Place on a parchment-lined baking sheet.**

 To Decorate Strawberries: